JAlcocerT/JAlcocerT/content/blog/oss-nas.md

 | Openfiler        | Yes               | Linux based, open source[11][12][6]   |
 | Amahi            | Yes               | Fedora/Ubuntu based, open source[12][6]  |

-As I mentioned above, if you have used Linux before and are comfortable with spending 1h understanding how contaiers/docker will do the thing for you, Id just go for an Ubuntu flavor + Docker x (Nextcloud/Immich/UmbrelOS/PiHole/Jellyfin/whatever).
+As I mentioned above...

+If you have used Linux before and are comfortable with spending 1h understanding how contaiers/docker will do the thing for you, Id just go for: Ubuntu flavor + Docker x (Nextcloud/Immich/UmbrelOS/PiHole/Jellyfin/whatevercontainer).

 ### VPN

-Its not the first time we talk about VPNs around here.
+Its not the first time we talk **about VPNs** around here.

 If you will be building a NAS, you might need one of these.